I first had these spiced potatoes in D.C., thanks to father’s cousin Mariam who would often bring them over to our place as a savory side.

 Rumor has it that this dish originally became popular with the Gujarati trader community because it stores and travels easily.
 I like it because it’s delicious, easy and takes than less than 10 minutes of active cooking time.

-Boil the potatoes till soft.
-Peel and cube them.
-Gently toss them in a bowl with salt and red chili flakes.
+- Gently toss chopped potatoes in a bowl with salt and red chili flakes.
 Set aside as you start getting the tadka (spice tempering) ready.

-In a large wok, heat 2 tbsp of oil and on medium heat, add mustard seeds, cumin seeds, curry pata and the dried chilies (in that order).
-Fry till they change color but make sure they don't burn.
+- In a large wok, heat 2 tbsp of oil and on medium heat, add mustard seeds, cumin seeds, curry patta and the dried chilies (in that order).
+Briefly fry till they change color, making sure they don’t burn.

-Add in the turmeric powder and cumin powder, and fry for a few seconds in the tempered spices.
+- Add in turmeric powder and cumin powder, and fry for a few seconds in the tempered spices.

-Gradually add the potatoes, coating them in the spices for about 5 - 7 minutes.
+- Gradually add the potatoes, frying them in the spices for 5 – 7 minutes on medium heat.

-Take the wok off heat, and add 4-5 tablespoons of whipped yogurt to the potatoes, gently coating them in the mixture.
+- Take the wok off heat, and add 4-5 tablespoons of yogurt to the potatoes, gently coating them in the mixture.